-A segmentation based on company size or industry verticals is firmographic.
+A b2b market segmentation based on company size or industry verticals is firmographic.
 However, any student of marketing will know that this approach is deficient.
 We are taught to segment on needs rather than demographics or firmographics.
 It is what people need that should be our focus, not what people are.

 Unfortunately a needs based approach to segmentation is hard to implement in business-to-business markets.
 Most business-to-business companies can list their customers in an Excel spreadsheet.
 They count their customers in hundreds and sometimes in thousands, but never millions.
 Every one of these customers has to be placed in a segment so the salesforce can deal with it.
 It is no good relying on “killer questions” that try to identify needs to put customers in the right bucket.
 The needs that are recognised are usually those of just one person in a decision-making unit (such as the procurement manager or the technical manager).
 However, there are nearly always other influencers and they could be in the C-suite, in production or in finance.
 These other parties may have different needs.
 Furthermore, business needs vary over time.
 Whatever an individual’s needs now could be very different in a few months’ time.